UBC-MDS/Wine_Quality_Predictor/reports/reports.md

 Our model performed quite well on the test data as well.
 If we take a look at the confusion matrix below.
 As we discussed earlier, the prediction at the lower end of wine quality spectrum is acceptable.
-As we can see from the confusion matrix below, \~13% error rate for the lower end of spectrum and also very acceptable false classifications in the high end of spectrum.
-The final test f1\_micro score for our model is relatively decent at 0.83538.
+As we can see from the row normalized confusion matrix below, the error rate for the lower end of spectrum is very acceptable and we have relatively low number of false classifications in the high end of spectrum.
+The final test f1\_micro score for our model is similar to our validation score and right at where we expected it to be, at 0.83538.

 <div class="figure" style="text-align: center">